 - Make an enquiry

 All in all, there are eight suites, each with a valley-facing, panoramic and private outdoor balcony equipped with daybeds as well as binoculars for bird watching.
 There is also a two-bedroom villa with its own private spa treatment facilities designed to pamper and relax.
 Interiors are subtle with uncluttered lines and a natural palette of earth tones and warm fabrics.
 Weathered timber floors and textured walls set the backdrop, while comfy leather armchairs and footstools invite guests to unwind after days spent trekking and exploring.
 Bukhari stoves and locally-woven throws add extra warmth to the star-filled nights.

-The picturesque 17th-century Gangtey Goempa is a center for Buddhist learning and meditation and the site of the colorful Black-Necked Crane Festival each November.
+The picturesque 17th-century Gangtey Goempa is a centre for Buddhist learning and meditation and the site of the colourful Black-Necked Crane Festival each November.
 There are also numerous nature treks and mountain bike trails winding through pine groves, alongside bubbling trout-filled streams and through fields lined with prayer flags.